The Brady Bunch Movie-1995

 Grade: B+

-The film centers on the relationship between a boy and a horse so the heartstrings will receive a good tugging as the viewer is taken on a journey as the protagonist struggles through both pain and triumph.
+The film centers on the relationship between a boy and a horse, so the heartstrings will be tugged a lot as the viewer is taken on a journey as the protagonist struggles through both pain and triumph.

-While slow-moving and matter-of-fact, the film is a celebration of wonderful writing and good story chapters, perfectly nestled into the independent drama genre.
+While slow-moving and matter-of-fact, the film celebrates excellent writing and good story chapters, perfectly nestled into the independent drama genre.

-As his already complicated life turns upside down after a violent attack, Charley finds himself increasingly attracted to the world of local horse racing as he becomes involved with a shady horse trainer, Del Montgomery (Steve Buscemi).
+As his already complicated life turns upside down after a violent attack, Charley becomes increasingly attracted to the world of local horse racing and becomes involved with a shady horse trainer, Del Montgomery (Steve Buscemi).

-The youngster aspires to reach his estranged aunt, who he only knows to have been living in Wyoming as a waitress.
+The youngster aspires to reach his estranged aunt, whom he knows only to have been living in Wyoming as a waitress.
 How on earth will he be able to find her?
-If he does reach her will she welcome him with open arms as he hopes or will he suffer more defeat?
+If he does reach her, will she welcome him with open arms, as he hopes, or will he suffer more defeat?

-Several key aspects struck me as I watched this film- As Charley embarks on his travels to find his beloved aunt, with Lean on Pete in tow, he encounters many individuals who either aid or hinder his intentions.
+Several key aspects struck me as I watched this film.
+Charley embarks on his travels to find his beloved aunt, with Lean on Pete in tow, and encounters many individuals who either aid or hinder his intentions.

-However, the common theme of waitresses continues to be portrayed- for starters, his aunt is referenced to be working as a waitress at a bar, when Del gives Charley some fatherly advice he implores him that the best women have always worked as a waitress.
+However, the common theme of waitresses continues to be portrayed—for starters, his aunt is referenced as working as a waitress at a bar.
+When Del gives Charley some fatherly advice, he implores him that the best women have always worked as waitresses.

-On the road, he is treated kindly by two different waitresses- one of whom gives him free dessert, the other gives him a major break.
-I am not sure why Haigh chose to add this to the film, but it is a nice touch and effectively gives a warm, blue-collar sensibility to the story.
+On the road, he is treated kindly by two different waitresses—one of whom gives him free dessert, the other gives him a major break.
+I am not sure why Haigh chose to add this to the film, but it is a nice touch and effectively gives the story a warm, blue-collar sensibility.

-Enough praise cannot be given to young talent, Plummer, as he gives a layered performance that will surely make him a star in years to come.
+Enough praise cannot be given to young talent Plummer, who gives a layered performance that will surely make him a star in future years.

-The actor possesses an earnest, trustworthy, sensibility which makes him a likely hero in any film he appears in down the road.
-Furthermore, he quietly gives Charley depth with a range of emotions including disappointment, fear, and anger at his predicament.
+The actor possesses an earnest, trustworthy sensibility, making him a likely hero in any film he appears in.
+Furthermore, he quietly gives Charley depth with various emotions, including disappointment, fear, and anger at his predicament.

 The supporting cast members give well-acted performances that add to the overall meat of the story.
-As grizzled, yet responsible Del, Buscemi sinks his teeth into a role that allows his sarcastic humor and wit to take center stage and he is perfect in the role.
+As grizzled, yet responsible Del, Buscemi sinks his teeth into a role that allows his sarcastic humor and wit to take center stage, and he is perfect.

-Chloe Sevigny, like Bonnie, a female jockey who befriends Charley, yet also gives it to him straight with lessons on life’s hard knocks, gives a fine performance.
+Chloë Sevigny, like Bonnie, a female jockey who befriends Charley, yet also gives it to him straight with lessons on life’s hard knocks, offers a satisfactory performance.

-Lean on Pete is a quiet film that elicits an emotional response from its intended audience by giving firm texture to the story and wonderful cinematography of the western United States landscape.
+Lean on Pete (2018) is a quiet film that elicits an emotional response from its intended audience by giving firm texture to the story and fantastic cinematography of the western United States landscape.

-Viewing a likable young adult in constant turmoil seems to be a difficult subject, but instead is rather beautiful and inspiring as captured by Haigh’s piece, instead of a complete downer as it might have been.
+Viewing a likable young adult in constant turmoil seems to be a complex subject, but instead, it is rather beautiful and inspiring, as captured by Haigh’s piece, instead of a complete downer as it might have been.

 The film is a tale of a journey and struggle that accomplishes what it sets out to achieve.